chandra-akash/CultFitWithNode/README.md

 Hello there, you might have seen the cult.fit Website, where you can purchase fitness related items like: sports lowers, t shirts, gym equipment and many more thinks.
 In cult.fit you also get information about health and nutrition related stuff.
 Also you can fix one on one coach for you for training.

-Moving ahead, In a team we member of 4 people study at Masai School developed a clone of the website of cult.fit in just 4 days as a part of our curriculum.
+Moving ahead, In a team we member of 3 people study at Masai School developed a clone of the website of cult.fit in just 4 days as a part of our curriculum.
 This blog is all about our journey and the challenges we faced while building the project.

 # Technology Stack Used
 In this project we have used the following tech stack:
 * HTML
 * CSS
 * JavaScript

-Along with that, in order to store user data we also used LocalStorage (aka browser storage).
+* Node js
+* Express
+* Mongodb

+For storing all data we use mongodb atles.

 # #Libraries Used 🌟

-All the image and icon links have been taken from the main website ( https://www.cult.fit/ )
+All the image and icon links have been taken from the main website ( https://www.cult.fit/ ) Express,Mongoose and npm dependencies.

 # # Snapshots 📷